fathzer-yasl/yasl-firebase/README.md

 ## Features

 - Google account authentication.
+- Create multiple lists of items.
-- Add/remove items to a shared list.
+- Add/remove items to lists.
-- Check/uncheck items
+- Check/uncheck items.
 - Mark items as urgent.
-- All changes sync instantly across all open, signed-in instances.
+- All changes to items list are synchronized instantly across all open, signed-in instances.

 ## Limitations

-- Only one list is managed.
-- Every logged user can read and modify the list.
+- Sharing, renaming and deleteing lists requires to manually edit the database.

 ## Setup Instructions